Table of contents

 Are there races for kids 8 or younger?

 Not officially.
 Occasionally individual race organizers will build cyclo-tot courses.
-These are usually advertised per race if they are available.
+These are usually advertised per race if they are available; check with race organizers for details.

 Registration